PolicyStat/jobtastic/README.md

 In general, you probably want to try again if this happens, but if it persists, you'll want to give your user feedback.

+## Running The Test Suite

+You can run Jobtastic's test suite yourself via:

+    $ python setup.py test

+Our test suite currently only tests usage with Django, which is definitely a [bug](https://github.com/PolicyStat/jobtastic/issues/15).
+Especially if you use Jobtastic with Flask, we would love a pull request.

 ## Is it Awesome?

 Yes.
 Increasingly so.